Association Honey Show 2025

 Class specific rules

-Classes 1-6, 10-11, 12 and Sutton Park trophy should be exhibited in standard 454 g squat clear jars with label fixed 15 mm from bottom.
-BD grading glasses will be available to assist entrants with correct class entry.
+Classes 1-6, 10-11, 12 and Sutton Park trophy should be exhibited in standard 454g squat clear glass jars with gold lacquered metal screw lids with label fixed 15 mm from base of jar to bottom edge of label.
+NHS recognised BD grading glasses will be available to assist entrants with correct class entry.

 Class 6 the honey will become the show property on staging for distribution after the show to a local charity.
 Buy back is allowed at the end of the show at £5 per 454g.
 Proposed buy back to be previously advised to Honey Show Secretary.

-Classes 7-8 label should be affixed on right hand top corner of container/case and on top bar of frame (Class 8)
+Classes 7-8 label should be affixed on right hand top corner of container/case and on top bar of frame itself (Class 8).
+Use of plastic foundation is prohibited.

-Classes 9 and 13 plain moulds to be used and label clearly affixed to bag/cover or display case
+Classes 9 and 13 plain/unpatterned moulds to be used and label clearly affixed to bag/cover or display case

-Class 14 should be exhibited in a clear colourless cylindrical glass bottle and closed with a cork stopper with a white plastic flange with label fixed 15 mm from bottom.
+Class 14 should be exhibited in a clear colourless cylindrical glass bottle and closed with a cork stopper with a white plastic flange with label fixed 15 mm from base of jar to bottom edge of label.

 Class 15 will be judged on commercial appeal as well as contents.
-This class can include wax, candles, cosmetics, polish, propolis preparations etc. A suitable label based on SCHEDULE 34 Amendment of Regulation (EC) No 1223/2009 must be included.
+This class can include wax, candles, cosmetics, polish, propolis preparations etc. For cosmetics, a suitable label as for sale based on SCHEDULE 34 Amendment of Regulation (EC) No 1223/2009 must be included although, the product for show entry does not need a cosmetic product safety report or to be registered.

 Class 17 to include title of item and age of exhibitor.